Tizzz-555/100-days-of-code/log.md

 ### Day 16: November 19, Sunday

-**Today's Progress**: I cleaned up the frontend a bit, it now looks functional enough to be used.
+🔸 I cleaned up the frontend a bit, it now looks functional enough to be used.

-**Thoughts**: I will polish it more along the way, but it is already a lot better than yesterday
+🔸 I will polish it more along the way, but it is already a lot better than yesterday

 **Link(s) to work**
 [Commit link](https://github.com/Tizzz-555/no-feed-twitter/commit/b10454ba079beab2d5e556706c88a9e1bfd2fe70)